DiamondLightSource/atip/README.rst

 ---------------

-The accelerator data for the simulator is held in the centralised ``ATAcceleratorData`` class, which the element and lattice data sources reference.
-Each instance of ``ATElementDataSource`` holds the pyAT element equivalent of the Pytac element it is attached to; when a get request is made the appropriate data from that AT element is returned, however, when a set request is made the class updates its copy of that element with the changes incorporated and then alerts the centralised accelerator data object that new changes have been made.
-Inside ``ATAcceleratorData`` a background thread is constantly running, whenever a change is made the thread recalculates the physics data of the lattice to ensure that it is up to date.
-This means that the emittance and linear optics data held by the ``ATAcceleratorData`` class, is updated after every batch of changes and that without excessive calculation a very recent version of the lattice's physics data is always available.
+The accelerator data for the simulator is held in the centralised ``ATSimulator`` class, which the element and lattice data sources reference.
+Each instance of ``ATElementDataSource`` holds the pyAT element equivalent of the Pytac element that it is attached to; when a get request is made the appropriate data from that AT element is returned, however, when a set request is made the class updates its copy of that element with the changes incorporated and then alerts the centralised `ATSimulator` object that new changes have been made.
+Inside an ``ATSimulator`` instance a background thread is constantly running, whenever a change is made the thread recalculates the physics data of the lattice to ensure that it is up to date.
+This means that the emittance and linear optics data held by ``ATSimulator``, is updated after every batch of changes and that without excessive calculation a very recent version of the lattice's physics data is always available.

 API:
 ----